-At a young age I experienced a multitude of health problems.
-Despite numerous doctor appointments and a plethora of tests, no one had any answers as to why I was so ill.
-I also experienced health issues in high school and college which at times were debilitating.
-Toward the end of college after having been to many specialists and receiving many wrong diagnosis’ (along with suggestions that my health problems were psychosematic) my parents convinced me to try one last specialist, Dr. Arnold Kresch of Stanford University.
-Dr. Kresch finally had a diagnoses for me; endometriosis.
+The summer after 5th grade I began experiencing unexplained health problems.
+Despite numerous doctor appointments and tests, no one had any answers as to why I was so sick.
+My health issues continued through high school and college and at times were debilitating.
+My Senior year of college, after having been to many specialists, resulting in multiple wrong diagnoses’ (along with suggestions that my health problems were psychosomatic), my parents convinced me to try one last specialist, Dr. Arnold Kresch of Stanford University.
+Dr. Kresch finally had diagnoses for me; endometriosis and Hashimotos.
 After performing surgery to remove my lesions, Dr. Kresch encouraged me to research how nutrition could be a powerful force in my quest for health.

-I am the mother of two and my youngest has suffered from various allergies since she was quite young.
-While she has outgrown many of those allergies, she will most likely always have an issue with gluten and dairy, thus everything I bake or cook is gluten and dairy free.
+I am a wife and the mother of two amazing kids.
+My youngest has suffered from various allergies since she was quite young.
+While she has outgrown many of those allergies, she will most likely always have an issue with gluten and dairy, thus everything I bake or cook is gluten and dairy-free (most often Paleo).

 I would love to help you achieve health as your nutrition coach through my company, FitQuest Nutrition.
 For program information and pricing, visit FitQuest Nutrition Coaching.

 Follow me on Instagram for daily glimpses into my life.

 Featured as a nutrition expert on SHAPE Magazine.

 I look forward to following your blog and staying inspired to stay healthy :)!

 Good luck Gret!!
 You have so much knowledge on healthy living, I’m sure glad you can share it with all of us!

 I can’t believe you got Tina to eat Kale!
 It speak volumes on your skills!!